Home Blog How to calculate safety stock to save money

 Statistical safety stock calculations

-Statistical safety stock formulas overcome many of the drawbacks of the three methods above.
-Instead of using historic consumption or sales data to calculate the forecast, they use probability distributions to model demand and account for variance.
-A probabilistic approach to calculating safety stock accepts that there is uncertainty when predicting future events, such as demand volume and frequency, and accommodates for this by covering for a percentage of all possible inventory requirements.
+A probabilistic approach to calculating safety stock acknowledges uncertainty in predicting future events, such as demand volume and frequency, and manages this by covering a percentage of all possible inventory requirements.

 Accurately determining safety stock is critical to inventory management

-The more accurate you can make your safety stock calculations, the less likely you are to experience out of stock or excess stock situations.
+The more accurate you can make your safety stock calculations, the less likely you are to experience out-of-stock or excess stock situations.

 Broken chain with the broken link glowing red at the ends improving inventory planning during times of disruption